rnowling/rnowling.github.io/research.md

 Adjusted Likelihood-Ratio Test
 ==============================
-Single-SNP association tests are a popular and powerful statistical technique for identifying genomics variants that are associated with differences in population structure.
-Recently, I proposed an adjusted likelihood -atio test that handles unknown variants by using an uninformative (uniform) prior over all possible genotypes.
+Single-SNP association tests are a popular and powerful statistical technique for identifying genomic variants that are associated with in population structure.
+Recently, I proposed an adjusted likelihood-ratio test that handles unknown variants by using an uninformative (uniform) prior over all possible genotypes.
 I demonstrated that this approach significantly reduces false positives when compared with more commonly-used techniques such as $$F_{ST}$$ and can uncover variation missed by other methods.

 * RJ Nowling, SJ Emrich.
 [Adjusted Likelihood-Ratio Test for Variants with Unknown Genotypes](/publications/BICOB_2018.pdf).
 Proceedings of the 10th International Conference on Bioinformatics and Computational Biology (BICOB 2018), March 2018.
+* RJ Nowling, SJ Emrich.
+[Stable Feature Ranking with Logistic Regression Ensembles](/publications/BIBM_2017.pdf).
+Proceedings of the 2017 International Conference on Bioinformatics and Biomedicine (BIBM 2017), October 2017.

 Selection Procesess Driving Differences between Populations
 ===========================================================